SystemAnalysisDpt-CMC-MSU/ellipsoids/doc/chap_examples.rst

 Consider a model of two-link planar pendulum whose hinge axes are parallel.
 Movements occur in a vertical plane.
-Consider the problem of transposition the system in finite time into an unstable state.
+Consider the problem of how to transfer the system in a finite time into an unstable stationary state.
-To solve this problem we construct a set of solvability for the linearized system released from a small neighborhood of the given position
+To solve this problem we construct a solvability set for the linearized system evolved from a small neighborhood of the given position
-(:math:`\phi_1^0, \phi_2^0` --- angles of construction in given state).
+(:math:`\phi_1^0, \phi_2^0` --- angles of the links in the given state).